 Reports show that 89% of consumers who experience poor service with your brand will leave for your competition so it’s imperative that customers end their call on a good note.

-Pinpoint Which Agents Need More Training and Who Your Real Super-Stars Are.
+Pinpoint Which Agents Need More Call Center Training and Who Your Real Super-Stars Are.

 Every agent is going to have a different set of skills and weaknesses.
 What makes one agent great while another struggles?
 How can you really judge the performance of your agents based on a few randomly collected calls?
 With speech analytics in place, managers can review 100% of calls as they happen and get a true understanding of which agents excel and which agents needs more help in certain types of interactions.
 Real-time monitoring provides objective and consistent scoring on every contact and delivers fast, efficient performance feedback to agents during the call, as well as the managers to help improve agent training programs.

 With real-time monitoring call quality monitors can review calls as they happen, getting a better idea of how agents work on a day-to-day basis, as opposed to simply reviewing a small sample of randomly collected calls.

 When combined with post-call analytics, call center managers can compare and contrast agents across a variety of metrics to see who the best is and who needs more one-on-one coaching.